-On the basis of the foregoing, and on a review of such other documents and information as I have deemed necessary, I find that:
+On the basis of my review of such documents and information as I have deemed necessary, as set forth in Section IV.A above, I find that I do not have, as Monitor, and the Professionals engaged by me under the Judgment do not have, any prior relationship with Servicer or any of the other Parties to the Judgment that would undermine public confidence in our work and that we do not have any conflicts of interest with any Party.

-i) neither I, as Monitor, nor any of the Professionals engaged by me under the Judgment have any prior relationship with Servicer or any other of the Parties to the Judgment that would undermine public confidence in our work and do not have any conflicts of interest with any Party;11 ii) the Internal Review Group
+B. Internal Review Group